-If you're thinking about quitting your cushy, but soul-crushing day job to start an online business, don't do anything until you have read this post.
+If you're thinking about giving up on your cushy, but probably soul-crushing day job to start an online business, don't do anything until you have read this post.
+Please...

-In 2006, I made one of the best decisions in my life.
-I quit work to pursue my dream of running my own online business.
+In 2006, I made one of the riskiest decisions in my life.
+I quit my day job at the office to pursue my dream of running my own online business.

-14 years have passed and I have enjoyed every moment of it.
-Sure there have been ups and downs along the way, but it's all part of the process.
+Sure there have been many ups and downs along the way, but it's all part of the process.

-My wages, in fact at the time were around $10 (£6) per hour.
-If you had told me that someday I'd be earning 10 X that amount from blogging and web design, I would not have believed you.
+In 2006, I was scraping by on a measly $10 an hour...
+If you had come along and told me that someday I'd be earning 10 X that amount from blogging, freelancing, and being a content creator, I would not have believed a word of it.

 So, should you consider quitting your job to start an online business in 2020?